chrisjmurray/ecdsa-node/readme.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+### Usage

+The notes.txt file contains account info for 4 accounts already loaded on the server

+There is a script in server/scripts called sign.js that can be used to generate the signature needed to complete a transaction